BRP Rajah Lakandula (PF-4): History

-BRP Rajah Lakandula (PF-4) was originally an commissioned by the United States Navy as USS Camp (DE-251) in 1943.
+BRP Rajah Lakandula (PF-4) was originally an commissioned by the United States Navy as in 1943.
 In 1956, she was converted to a radar picket ship and later served during the Vietnam War until being decommissioned in 1970.

 She was transferred to South Vietnam on 13 February 1971.
 Renamed frigate RVNS Tran Hung Dao (HQ-1), the ship was stricken from the Naval Vessel Register on 30 December 1975.
 Following the surrender of the South Vietnamese government on 29 April 1975, Tran Hung Dao escaped to the Philippines.

 She was then formally transferred to the Philippines on 5 April 1976, she was commissioned into the Philippine Navy as frigate RPS Rajah Lakandula on 27 July 1976.
 Received two "E" marks and conferred the Philippine Navy Ship of the Year Award for two consecutive years from 1980 to 1981.
 Struck from the Navy List in 1988, she was still in use as stationary barracks ship in Subic Bay as of 1999.